grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

    }
    ```

-1. Modify the Routes in `src/components/App/App.tsx` to recognize the new page:
+1. Modify the routes in `src/components/App/App.tsx` to recognize the new page:

    ```tsx title="src/components/App/App.tsx"
    {